 Reliable Power Design

-- Redundant power from two 34.5kV distribution feeds: one coming from London Bridge Substation and one coming from Pendleton Substation.
+- Redundant power from two independent 34.5kV distribution feeds: one coming from London Bridge Substation and one coming from Pendleton Substation.

 For More Information, Please Contact: